AlonSpinner/CognitiveRoboticsCourse/README.md

 ![SC2 Video](images/16_movie.gif)

 # Installation
-developed with python 3.9.12 </br>
+developed with python 3.9.12

-you may have to install solvers from https://github.com/aiplan4eu if using unified planning solvers (tamer specifically)
+you may have to install solvers from https://github.com/aiplan4eu if using unified planning solvers (tamer specifically) </br>
+this is not required to run default tests files.
 ```
 $ conda create --name maildelivery python=3.9
 $ conda activate maildelivery